How to Change/Disable Netflix Button on NVIDIA Shield Remote

 • Turn screen off

-• Adjust volume or mute
+• Adjust the volume or mute

 • Last app switch